geerteltink/geert.elt.ink/content/blog/2019-11-09-project-documentation.md

 ## The Hugo modules experiment

 And then there are [Hugo modules](https://gohugo.io/categories/hugo-modules).
 It is possible you haven't heard of it yet, because it's pretty new.
 It's available since version 0.56 and it requires go 1.12.
-With modules, you can import themes, layouts, css, partials, shortcodes, etc. However, it's so powerful that you can even import content from somewhere else.
+With modules, you can import themes, layouts, CSS, partials, shortcodes, etc. However, it's so powerful that you can even import content from somewhere else.

 ```yaml
 # ./config/_default/module.yml